MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/getobject-function.md

 Set LayerObject = GetObject("C:\CAD\SCHEMA.CAD!Layer3")
 ```

-If you don't specify the object's _class_, automation determines the application to start and the object to activate, based on the file name you provide.
+If you don't specify the object's _class_, [(OLE) Automation](../../concepts/getting-started/understanding-automation.md) determines the application to start and the object to activate, based on the file name you provide.
 Some files, however, may support more than one class of object.
 For example, a drawing might support three different types of objects: an **Application** object, a **Drawing** object, and a **Toolbar** object, all of which are part of the same file.
 To specify which object in a file you want to activate, use the optional _class_ argument.
 For example:

 ```vb
 Dim MyObject As Object